Collaborating with a coauthor on a book or other writing project is often an excellent idea; however, it can also lead to major problems.

 - Deal with the various aspects of marketing the book, which can include publicity; website creation; blogging; Twitter and other social media; interviews in print and on radio, television, and the Internet; and book signings and other public appearances.

 Follow These 5 Coauthoring Maxims

-1. You usually must coordinate writing styles so that all coauthors have a similar voice.
+1. You usually must coordinate writing styles so that the book has a consistent voice.